aptech/docs/docs/CR-cdfChinc.rst

 ----------------
 .. function:: cdfChinc(x, df, nonc)

-    :param x: Values at which to evaluate the complement of the chi-squared cdf. :math:`x > 0`.
+    :param x: Values at which to evaluate the cdf of the noncentral chi-squared distribution. :math:`x > 0`.
     :type x: Nx1 vector

     :param df: degrees of freedom, :math:`df > 0`.